nitinkc/nitinkc.github.io/_posts/Java/2023-01-01-parallel-streams.md

 customizingForkJoinPool(integerParallelStream);//Sending the stream
 ```

-Runs the code in the thread which resilves the reduce operation
+Runs the code in the thread which resolves the reduce operation
 ```java
 ForkJoinPool forkJoinPool = new ForkJoinPool(100);//parallelism = 100
 forkJoinPool.submit(